drkplaya777/learn_tdd/deploy_tools/fun_facts.md

     - Update functional tests(integrated tests) to check for environment variable named STAGING.
 If set, all post requests should go to that URL.
 If not set, run against local developmenet server.

+* Three Strikes and Refactor
+    Copy and paste code once but on the third time, it's time to refactor.
+If you wait until you have three use cases, each might be slightly different, providing a better view fo what the common functionality is.
+If you refactor too early, you may find that the third use case doesnt quite fit your refactored code.

 # Python Facts
 --------------